 What’s the sand like?

 Ok.
 How finicky are you about sand?
-To us – if it’s sunny and we can walk barefoot, we’re happy.
+To me – if it’s sunny and I can walk barefoot, I'm happy.
 Others seek sugary white stuff only.
 Every Samui beach has its own sand texture and appearance – Maenam’s is “coarser” but is still “sand” (not rocks, pebbles or shell shards).
-We find it very walkable and have – in mad moments – gone for runs along Maenam as well.
+I find it very walkable and have – in mad moments – gone for runs along Maenam as well.

 What’s the ambience like in Maenam?